intuitymedialab/kopernikus/Hardware/README.md

 The battery pack can deliver up to 50W peak which is more than enough for our use.
 One issue we had from time to time though was that the battery pack has a protection built in that shuts off the power when too little current is drawn.
 This totally makes sense when using it for its intended purpose (which we obviously don't).

 #### Adding a power resistor
-At some point this problem somehow vanished, but one pissible solution would be adding a **power resistor** that draws a fixed base current and thus circumvents the automatic shutdown.
+At some point this problem somehow vanished, but one possible solution would be adding a **power resistor** that draws a fixed base current and thus circumvents the automatic shutdown.
 It also increases the power draw in general, but it's probably the simplest solution.

 We still need to check what value would be a good match though.
 Open to suggestions.